emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 different renderings.
 These renderings are controlled by the `viewState` property on the `ResourceView`.

 The `viewState` can have one of four different values:
-- `add`, when creating a new `Resource` that doesn't already exist in the ResourceCollection;
+- `add`, when creating a new `Resource` that doesn't already exist in the `ResourceCollection`;
 - `edit`, when editing an existing `Resource`'s attributes;
-- `list`, when viewing the `Resource` in the ResourceCollectionView
+- `list`, when viewing the `Resource` in the `ResourceCollectionView`
 - `pending`, after the user has clicked on `Save` after an add or edit operation

 The "pending" `viewState` does two things:
 - it provides a "pending" crosshatch over the content of the view, to indicate that saving the state is in progress;
-- it hides all the buttons except a special "Pending" button, which, at the moment, has no operational function.
+- it hides all the buttons except a special `Pending` button, which, at the moment, has no operational function.

 Because viewState is a `LitElement` property, setting the `viewState` to a value will cause the `ResourceView` to be re-rendered.

-## The Resource pending flag
+### The Resource pending flag

-The Resource class's _pending flag is a way to tell the `ResourceCollection` that a given Resource in the collection needs to be handled differently.
-The pending flag can be set to three different string values:
+The Resource class's `_pending` flag is a way to tell the `ResourceCollection` that a given `Resource` in the collection needs to be handled differently.
+The `_pending` flag can be set to three different string values:

 - `add`, when the `Resource` has been added but not yet confirmed by existence in a snapshot;
 - `save`, when the `Resource` has been edited but its new state has not yet been seen in a snapshot;
 - `delete`, when the `Resource` has been deleted from the system and is awaiting a snapshot confirming the deletion.

-The `ResourceCollection` checks the pending flag on the `Resource` when it processes a new snapshot.
-If the `Resource` is in the `ResourceCollection` already, and the existing `Resource`'s version is not the same as the version seen in the snapshot, then the `Resource` is updated from the snapshot data and any pending flag is cleared.
+The `ResourceCollection` checks the `_pending` flag on the `Resource` when it processes a new snapshot.
+If the `Resource` is in the `ResourceCollection` already, and the existing `Resource`'s version is not the same as the version seen in the snapshot, then the `Resource` is updated from the snapshot data and any `_pending` flag is cleared.

 If the `Resource` in the collection has been added by the user, then it will be in the `ResourceCollection` but not necessarily observed in a snapshot.
 Normally in this case the `Resource` would be deleted and its listeners notified.
 But in the case of being added, the `ResourceCollection` checks the pending flag and does not delete the object if the addition is pending.
-At some point the snapshot will show the `Resource` as existing in the system, the `Resource` will be updated with its status, and the pending flag will be cleared.
+At some point the snapshot will show the `Resource` as existing in the system, the `Resource` will be updated with its status, and the `_pending` flag will be cleared.

 However, if the backend takes too long or fails to add, save, or delete the `Resource` for some reason, the timer will time out and clear the flags, cancelling the operation.
 With the flags cleared: